 (2) Mental or emotional disorders, alcoholism and drug addiction;

 Drafting Note: This provision is optional.
-States should review the desirability of its use.
+States should review the desirability of permitting such exclusions.

 (3) Pregnancy, except for complications of pregnancy, other than for policies defined in Section 8C of this regulation;